tvartom/ansible-role-firewall/README.md

 tvartom.firewall
 =====================

-Setup firewalld for CentOS 7 as an Ansible-role.
+Setup firewalld for CentOS 7 as an Ansible-role:

 Install role
 ------------